IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Certificates.md

 - Windows server role – typically on standalone machine(s) in a multi-tiered configuration, but can be installed alongside your DC for lab purposes
 - Will generate a CA certificate upon role setup – this CA certificate is used to issue endpoint certificates
-- By default, domain joined Windows devices will add Enterprise CA certificates to their trust store.
+- By default, domain joined Windows devices will add Enterprise CA certificates to your trust store.
 - Certificate issuance is usually handled via templates

 ![05](Images/HOWTO-Certificates-05.png)